Implement this interface to execute code at the start of the Player build or AssetBundle build process.

 This callback can be useful for automated tasks and ensuring your build environment is correctly configured.

-Note: it is not possible to invoke an additional build from inside this callback.
-To invoke an AssetBundle build at the start of a Player build you should use BuildPlayerProcessor.PrepareForBuild instead.
+You can't invoke an additional build from inside this callback.
+To invoke an AssetBundle build at the start of a Player build use BuildPlayerProcessor.PrepareForBuild instead.

 Example usages include: